 Another benefit the Ltl Acorn Mini30 has over it’s competitors is that it’s weatherproof to IP68 rating standard, again this is higher than many trail cameras on the market today.
 Ultimately this should mean a longer lasting and more reliable trail camera across all seasons and in all weather conditions.
 Throw in it’s tiny size and 128G micro SD card capacity and you really do have a trail camera that’s hard to beat!

-External, Detachable LCD Screen
+External LCD Screen

 The Mini30 trail camera does not have a built in screen but instead uses a detachable external screen.
 This means you can have many cameras and just one screen.
 So, you would take the external screen out with you when setting up or checking your trail camera, connect it to the camera and this will allow you to playback any recordings but also to access the menu system and change the set up etc. The external screen requires no extra power as it will draw this from the camera when connected.

 You can purchase the Ltl Acorn Mini30 from us either with or without the LCD screen.
 So if you intend to use more than one Mini30 trail camera you will only need one screen, so you can save money by purchasing any extra cameras without the LCD screen.

 The Mini30 trail camera is powered by 4 AA rechargeable batteries, these are supplied with the camera free of charge so you don’t have to worry about buying them yourself or which ones to choose.
 These are rechargeable batteries so you will need a AA battery charger if you do not already have one.

 Infrared / Night Vision